FBI season 4: Delayed episode

+The season finale, "Prodigal Son," was delayed from its original broadcast date May 24, 2022 due to the Robb Elementary School shooting that occurred the same day that the episode was scheduled to be broadcast.
+While the episode aired in the middle of Season 5 on October 4, 2022, the show's production code designated it as Season 4, not Season 5.

 Release

-The fourth season of FBI premiered on September 21, 2021.
+The fourth season premiered on September 21, 2021.
 It aired on Tuesdays at 8:00 p.m. with its spin-off series FBI: Most Wanted and FBI: International.